Ove Arup & Cleveland Bridge

 Over 5 years

-Following the successful completion of the post tensioning to two 130,000cum LNG tanks for the Atlantic LNG Project at Point Fortin in Trinidad and Tobago.
-Freyssinet Ltd were awarded the sub contract for the supply and installation of the post tensioning system to the third tank of 160,000 com capacity on the same site.
+Following the successful completion of post-tensioning to two 130,000cum LNG tanks for the Atlantic LNG Project at Point Fortin in Trinidad and Tobago, Freyssinet was awarded the sub-contract for the supply and installation of the post-tensioning system to the third tank of 160,000 com capacity on the same site.

 The first two tanks 74.4m internal diameter and 30.18m high with a wall thickness of 450mm and post tensioned by 176 No. 15K15 vertical U tendons and 164 No. 15K15 circumferential tendons per tank.